lfost42/franchise/README.md

 # Franchise Analytics

-Calculates which two locations (in a provided csv file) are farthest apart using geolocation, csv parsing, and logging.

-Application: Analysis tool for franchise owners to determine which areas are in need of expansion or more coverage.
+Evaluates the coverage health of a franchise by determining which locations (in a provided csv file) are farthest apart.
+Suggests areas that may need expansion or more coverage.

 https://lfost42-franchise.herokuapp.com